 - Invitation to U.S. Embassy Lisbon’s organized events for the alumni members.

 - Alumni Engagement Innovation Fund (AEIF)

-2018 Alumni Engagement Innovation Fund (AEIF) competition is closed.
+2019 Alumni Engagement Innovation Fund (AEIF) competition opens February 1, 2019.
 AEIF offers alumni of U.S. government-sponsored exchange programs the opportunity to propose innovative projects that address one of five global foreign policy themes.
 Find out here how to submit your project.